WV, USA

 When the Continental Congress declared independence in July 1776, the delegates in Philadelphia could scarcely have imagined the world that existed three hundred miles to the west, beyond the Allegheny Mountains, along the upper reaches of the Ohio River.
 There, in what is now Wheeling, West Virginia, a small cluster of cabins and a rough-hewn stockade represented the outermost edge of American settlement—a place where the Revolution was not fought with massed infantry and Continental regulars but with flintlock rifles fired from loopholes, with desperate runs through open ground, and with a grinding, years-long struggle for survival against British-allied Native forces determined to drive the Americans back across the mountains.
 Wheeling's story is unlike any other in the Revolution.
 It is a story that began before independence was declared and did not end until months after the last major battle in the East.
 The siege that closed Wheeling's war, fought in September 1782—a full year after Cornwallis surrendered at Yorktown—has long carried the distinction of being the last recognized battle of the American Revolution.

 The origins of Wheeling as an American settlement trace to 1769, when Ebenezer Zane, a bold and resourceful Virginian, crossed the mountains and claimed land at the confluence of Wheeling Creek and the Ohio River.
 Zane was not alone.
 He brought members of his extended family, including his brothers Silas and Jonathan, and soon attracted a small community of settlers drawn by the rich bottomland and the strategic position along the Ohio—the great highway of western expansion.
 But the location that made Wheeling attractive for settlement also made it dangerously exposed.
 The Ohio River was not merely a boundary; it was a contested corridor.
 To the west and north lay the homelands of the Shawnee, Mingo, Wyandot, and Delaware peoples, nations that had already clashed with Virginian settlers during Lord Dunmore's War in 1774.
 That conflict, which culminated in the Battle of Point Pleasant in October 1774, temporarily stabilized the frontier but resolved nothing permanently.
 In its aftermath, Virginia's colonial government authorized the construction of a fortification at Wheeling.
-The resulting structure, initially called Fort Fincastle and later renamed Fort Henry in honor of Virginia's patriot governor Patrick Henry, became the linchpin of upper Ohio Valley defense—a role it would play for nearly a decade.
+The effort was initially undertaken by Ebenezer Zane and John Caldwell in response to anticipated reprisal raids following the murder of Mingo leader Logan's sister and brother at Yellow Creek.

 When the Revolutionary War began, the British quickly recognized that the western frontier offered a strategic opportunity.
 By supplying and encouraging their Native allies—principally through the garrison at Detroit under Lieutenant Governor Henry Hamilton, known to Americans as the "Hair Buyer"—the British could force the fledgling states to fight on two fronts simultaneously.
-For the settlers at Wheeling and the surrounding region, this meant that the Revolution was not an abstract political struggle but an immediate, existential threat.
-Raids were constant.
-Isolated cabins were burned.
-Families were killed or captured.
-The line between combatant and civilian, already thin on the frontier, effectively vanished.
+For the settlers at Wheeling and the surrounding region, this meant that the Revolution was experienced not as a distant political contest but as an unrelenting campaign of raids, ambushes, and sieges that tested the settlement's will to survive.